Rotary Lakeside Park

 Gyro Park is a popular place for wedding ceremonies and photos.
 Bookings for the park and gazebo can be made through the RDCK, 250-354-4386.

-For the summer of 2012 Gyro Pool will be open seven days a week from Friday, July 2nd until Friday, August 31st, (except Monday, August 6th) from 1:00 pm to 6:00 pm.
+For the summer of 2015 Gyro Pool will be open seven days a week from Thursday, July 2nd until Saturday, August 29st, (except the Statutory Holiday on Monday, August 3rd) from 1:00 pm to 6:00 pm.

 Queen Elizabeth Park

 Rosemont Park is one of Nelson's ready-made green spaces.
 Untouched in its beauty, it is a great place for a nature walk through the woods without having to leave the city.
 As its name implies, Rosemont Park is located in the Rosemont area of the city, at West Richards Street and Choquette Avenue.